Spreadsheets Are Bad for Your Business – Here’s Why

 There are at least 5 processes that can be implemented more efficiently with an Excel alternative.

 2. You deserve better tools

 Excel was designed to store data on spreadsheets.
 If you are trying to make it function in any other way , you’re going to achieve a less than ideal result.
-Consider replacing Excel with online reporting tools to get a more accurate overview of your company’s performance.
+Consider replacing Excel with online business reporting tools to get a more accurate overview of your company’s performance.

 Whether you need to use a CRM, time tracking, marketing, or billing software you will find all your data in one place.
 You no longer need to scroll through dozens of different Excel spreadsheets looking for vital information.
 Instead, you can find it all with just a few clicks (and not in the form of a spreadsheet).